Practicioner Best Practices: Providing Effective Feedback

-Invest time upfront.
+- Invest time upfront.
 Before you begin grading, it's critically important that you carefully read all supporting documents.
 Once you deeply understand the rubric, scoring guide, exemplars, etc., you will be able to grade more efficiently and effectively.
 This will save you time and help avoid revision requests for inconsistent or inaccurate work!

-Double the norming process.
+- Norm.
+Before you start grading, read at least three pieces of student work in order to get a baseline understanding of student abilities.
 Whenever you're scoring a larger group of students, we recommend that you read at least 5-6 student work samples before you begin grading.
 Unlike grading a single class, multiple classes, interim assessments and large-scale tests tend to have greater variation.
 Again, this upfront investment of time will give you a better understanding of student performance levels and help you grade more accurately.

 - Review.
 The first few assignments you grade are the toughest.
 As you progress, you will get a feel for the students and better understand the assignment and rubric.
 It is often useful to go back and review these first few assignments after you have finished to check for consistency.

 - Prioritize.
 Diagnose the most-pressing problems with the student’s work and focus your effort on those issues, 2-3 max.
 Ask yourself: what will make the biggest impact for that student?